MauroAndretta/GlassTest/models/README.md

 Here you can dig into the model's performance.
 As performance measure the accuracy has been chosen.
 The performance evaluation has been done in the fairest possible way, balancing the training set, validation set and training set with the 50% of images with a subject that wears glass and 50% with a subject that not wears glass.
 This balancing  has been done using the offline data augmentation.

-The augmentation step has been applied only to the photos of the dataset with subject wearing glasses, in order to correctly balance the samples of the two classes.
+The augmentation step has been applied only to the photos of the dataset with subject wearing glass, in order to correctly balance the samples of the two classes.
 We correctly created our training and validation set, without considering photos already taken by the test set or their augmented version.
 The finally accuracy reached by the model using a number of example that is **25,000**, its equal to **93%**.

 ## Training data